emory-qtm/capstone-arc-eviction/README.md

 Based on our analysis, we also recommend policies that may help lower eviction rate in certain census tract regions.
 There are several major functions of our analysis notebook.
 In the first section, it shows the distribution of explanatory variables and dependent variables as histograms.
 In the second section, it runs a multiple linear regression model in the combined dataset (2019 & 2020) to analyze which factors have the greatest impact on eviction rate.
 In the third section, it splits the data into two parts, the data of 2019 and the data of 2020.
 It compare the distribution of explanatory and dependent variables as histograms in two years.
 Next, it runs a multiple linear regression in each year to track the changes (both in magnitude and direction) of coefficients of each explanatory variable.
 In the fourth section, we run correlation matrix, variance inflation factor (VIF), and Lasso to examine the issue of multicollinearity in our regression model.
 In the final section, we also run a neural network analysis to examine any non-linear behavior existed in the datasets.

+Note: Correlation matrix is avilable in a seperate ipynb file in "notebooks" folder

 ## Plots

 The two plots below are examples of plots you get by running our analysis notebook.